 Almost 100 years of perfecting the art of making accessories

 Our story is an old one.
-A proudly Australian accessories company born out of the hardships of WWI.
+An Australian accessories company born out of the hardships of WWI.
 In the 1920s, our company was known as a producer of men's braces or suspenders, and by the 1940s the product line extended to belts.
-We listened, we studied, we adapted, and we grew!
-The turn of the 21st century saw our brand expand further into other lines including ties, bow ties, pocket squares, cufflinks, tie bars and wallets.
-Textures, leathers and styles are regularly updated and introduced to keep our products fresh and relevant.
+We listened, we studied and we adapted.
+The turn of the 21st century saw our brand expand further into other categories including ties, bow ties, pocket squares, cufflinks, tie bars and wallets.
+Textures, leathers and styles are regularly updated and introduced to keep our accessories fresh and relevant.

 We are also one of the few remaining TCF (textile, clothing and footwear) manufacturers in Australia directly employing more than 25 staff members who collectively produce, sell or support our brand.
-Furthermore, we also have a network of agents, merchandisers and distributors that assist us to promote and grow our brand.
+Furthermore, we also have a network of agents, merchandisers and distributors who assist us to promote our brand.
 We are unique and we wear our Australian made badge proudly.

 Our 1000sqm facility is based in the inner Sydney suburb of Stanmore.
 We are recognised by Sedex and our facility is internationally certified using the SMETA audit methodology.
 This methodology measures us, as well as our supply chain partners, against four 'pillars' of compliance: Labour Standards, Health and Safety, Environment and Business Ethics.

-As you can view from the timeline below, we started from humble beginnings and although our brand has grown, we still remain both small and young at heart.
+As you can view from the timeline below, we started from humble beginnings and as we continue to produce our accessories, we still remain young at heart.

 Sandy Buckle and his son Alick Buckle started what is now known today as Buckle | 1922.